garthlester/NERDTree/README.md

 | nerdtree.zoom | A | Zoom the NERDTree window | not planned |
 | nerdtree.help | ? | toggle help | planned |

-⁎ VSCode tabs more or less correspond to vim buffers.
-VSCode does not have a corresponding feature to vim tabs, so NERDTree features related to vim tabs cannot be implemented.

-† I'm not sure if the VSCode explorer has anything like NERDTree bookmarks.
-I may come back to these and investigate when the rest is functional

-‡ To my knowledge, VSCode does not allow horizontal splits, so related features are not planned.